Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Discussion and Conclusions

-At the same time, it is worth mentioning that the question of to how extent the Poisson hypothesis is acceptable in neuroscience has been already discussed, see \cite{Averbeck2009}.
+The question as to what extent the stream of neuronal output impulses can be modeled as Poisson stream has been discussed in neuroscience, see \cite{Averbeck2009}.
 The experimentally observed presence of memory in the ISIs output of real neurons has been reported many times, see \cite{Lowen1992,Shinomoto1999,Ratnam2000,Nawrot2007,Maimon2009}.
-Also several theoretical models of how the memory could appear are offered, see \cite{Chacron2003,Rospars1993a,Lnsk1999,Benedetto2013,Kass2005,Avila-Akerberg2011}.
+Also several theoretical models of how the memory could appear are offered, see \cite{Chacron2003,Rospars1993a,Lnsk1999,Benedetto2013,Kass2005,Avila-Akerberg2011,Cessac2011}.